Kuuuube/kanjigrid/README.md

 5. Click `Generate`.

-## Updating

-If you have edited the add-on config file through anki at any point you may run into errors after updating.

-You can fix this by resetting the config:

-1. Go to `Tools > Add-ons > Kanji Grid Kuuube > Config`.

-2. Click `Restore Defaults`.

-3. Click `Save`.

-4. Restart Anki.

 ## Known Issues

-1. On Linux, some users have experienced issues with crashing when generating the grid.
+- On Linux, some users have experienced issues with crashing when generating the grid.
 If this happens try changing Anki to `Vulkan`.

     `Tools` > `Preferences` > `Appearance` > `Video driver` > `Vulkan`